ASinanSaglam/webng/docs/analysis.rst

 ------------------
 :code:`network` analysis will use the results of your clustering and give you :code:`gml` files that can be used to visualize the clusters.
 This analysis will give you two files, one for the full transition matrix and one for the clustered result.
-For various options available to you, see :ref:`Evolution` page.
+For various options available, see :ref:`Network` page.